rodrigog86/pediatric-module/README.md

 All DDL scripts are in the path conf/sql/DDL.sql to execute them in MySQL Workbench, besides inside of that path you will see another file named sp_administrar_paciente.sql, this contain the store procedure to manage patients.

 ---- Debugger
-If you need a debugger, you can use debugger() funcition inside of php files to write on SystemErr log.
+If you need a debugger, you can use debugger() function inside of php files to write on SystemErr log.